Stefan Klein

-Stefan Klein (born October 5, 1965) is a physicist, author, essayist and visiting professor at Berlin University of the Arts.
+Stefan Klein (born October 5, 1965, Munich) is a physicist, author, essayist and visiting professor at Berlin University of the Arts.

 He is best known for his books The Science of Happiness and Time: A User's Guide.

-His works have been translated into 25 languages and became best sellers in many countries.
+His works have been translated into 25 languages and became bestsellers in many countries.

 Life and work

 Klein was born in Munich, Germany.
-Both his parents were chemists and had immigrated from Austria; their ancestors had been scientists for three generations.
-Klein studied physics and analytical philosophy at the University of Munich and Grenoble and graduated in theoretical biophysics at the University of Freiburg, Germany.
+Both his parents were chemists and had emigrated from Austria; their ancestors had been scientists for three generations.
+Klein studied physics and analytical philosophy at LMU Munich and Grenoble Alpes University and graduated in theoretical biophysics at the University of Freiburg, Germany.
 He left his academic career to become science editor at Der Spiegel, a newsmagazine, in 1996, and quickly made a name for himself through a series of ten highly regarded cover stories.

 He was awarded the Georg von Holtzbrinck Preis, a prestigious German prize for science writing in 1998.

 After a stint at Geo, a popular scientific magazine, he has worked as a freelance author since 2000.

 His 2002 book The Science of Happiness is a synthesis of findings from neuroscience, social psychology and philosophy on how positive emotions can arise in the human brain.
 Klein explains Happiness as an automatic signal the brain uses to mark situations promising a benefit for the organism.
 As it is triggered when a given situation appears better relative to a previous state, no external conditions whatever can account for lasting happiness.
 However, Klein believes subjective well-being can be raised by training the awareness for positive emotions when they are generated in the brain.